sarashamas/docs-calendar/docs/how_to_start.md

 :::

 :::tip
-If you want to integrate JavaScript Event Calendar into the React, Angular or Vue project, refer to the corresponding [**Examples on Replit**](https://replit.com/@dhtmlx) for more information.
+If you want to integrate JavaScript Event Calendar into React, Angular or Vue projects, refer to the corresponding [**Examples on CodeSandbox**](https://codesandbox.io/u/DHTMLX) for more information.
 :::

 ## Step 2.
 Creating Event Calendar